 First Time Donors

-Thank you for your interest in donating life-saving blood!
-Giving blood is safe, quick and easy.
-The entire process takes about an hour and a single blood donation can help save up to three lives!
+Thank you for considering donating life-saving blood!
+Donating blood is a safe, straightforward, and rewarding experience.
+The entire process typically takes about an hour.

 Whole Blood Donation Process